(A Purpose-Built Abolition Debate Hall)

 The Purvis’s moved to Byberry Township.
 Their farm, called Harmony Hall, bordered the Meeting House Complex both to the north and to the south.
 This move was by no means the end of their activities.
 The Purvis’s regularly travelled 14 miles to Philadelphia to attend abolitionist meetings and anti-slavery fairs but more notably, Harmony Hall became a hub of abolitionist activity.

 It is thought as many as one slave a day was harbored at Harmony Hall.
 Between this and their previous house in the city, total people assisted on the Underground Railroad is estimated to approximately 9,000 by Robert and Harriet.

 Shortly after their arrival, in 1846, they purchased the lot bordering the Meeting House property to the east and constructed Byberry Hall.

 Byberry Hall was also intended as a public meeting space.
 Until this point abolitionist lectures were occasionally held in the Meeting House, including in 1844 when the Friends somewhat reluctantly, let Fredrick Douglass deliver a lecture there.
-But Friends felt that such a contentious subject was not appropriate in the same space as Meeting for Worship.
+But the Quaker Friends felt that such a contentious subject was not appropriate in the same space as Meeting for Worship.

 Purvis sold the Hall to the Trustees of Byberry Hall, an organization he founded with others.
-The Trustees remained active well into the 20th century and was intwined with the Meeting.
+The Trustees remained active well into the 20th century and was entwined with the Meeting.
 He remained an active member of the Trustees throughout his life in Byberry.
 The Hall was also used for meetings of the Byberry Philosophical Society, which Purvis was a member, and the Byberry Literary Society which started in 1858.

 Township elections were moved from the Schoolhouse to the Hall shortly after its construction.